MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-single-resource-optimization.md

 - **Optimize Schedules** is set to **Yes** for the bookable resource you will individually optimize the schedules of.

-- Default goal in **Resource Scheduling Optimization** > **Optimization Goals**.
-A default goal is created automatically when optimization runs.

 ## Scope

-Unlike running RSO for other scenarios, you do not need to create an Optimization Scope to run SRO for a resource. this is because the scope is automatically defined as the bookings for the resource in the defined date range (the rest of the current day by default).
+Unlike running RSO for other scenarios, you do not need to create an Optimization Scope to run SRO for a resource.
+This is because the scope is automatically defined as the bookings for the resource in the defined date range (the rest of the current day by default).

 ## Goal